awsaavedra/awsaavedra.github.io/content/posts/idea-alpha.md

 ![Plato's Cave](/platos-cave.jpeg)
-In the known using first principles in a formal logical system, that is, a set of propositions that are consistent with one another.
+In the "known", we use first principles in a formal logical system, that is, a set of propositions that are consistent with one another.
 It is possible that some of the statements can be deduced from other statements.
-Try to figure out if things are merely conventions are actually true.
+Try to figure out if things are merely conventions or are actually true.
-This was discussed at lenght in my article about the status quo.
+This was discussed at length in my article about the status quo.
 To do this you may be considered a heretic in some circles.

 "Few people are capable of expressing with equanimity opinions which differ from the prejudices of their social environment.